 This report evaluates the telecom and IT ecosystem in support of MEC including communications and computing infrastructure providers, managed services vendors, carriers and OTT providers.
 Our MEC analysis includes a focus on company strategies and offerings relative to current and anticipated future market needs.

-The report also provides quantitative analysis of the Mobile Edge Computing market including segmentation by industry vertical, region of the world, application and services.
+The report also provides quantitative analysis of the multi access edge computing market including segmentation by industry vertical, region of the world, application and services.
 It also provides forecasts for MEC based streaming data and real-time data analytics.
 This report also takes into consideration the following market characteristics and ecosystem issues:

 Multi Access Edge Computing Market Characteristics